Aizhamal2312/TF-Project/README.md

 # TF-Project Team2 VPC Module

-This module creates a VPC in a region specified by the user in the In addition to that it also does the following :
+This module creates a VPC in a region specified by the user.
+In addition to that it also does the following :
    1. creates:
         a.
 3 public subnets